-What does Walk of Life mean?
+What do you think Walk of Life means?

 Dire Straits: Walk of Life Meaning